 - Versatile—Can be ridden on both smooth and moderately rough surfaces

-- Comfortable—Usually outfitted with a large padded seat and upright handlebar
+- Comfortable—Usually outfitted with a comfortable saddle and upright handlebar

 - Great Visibility and Control—Due to the upright riding position